Medicines and travel

 • Try to carry your medicines and medical equipment (needles, syringes and so on) in their original, correctly labelled packages.

 • Take a written list of your medicines with you.
 Ask your pharmacist for an updated list.
-This may be needed at customs or if you need to get medical help while you are away.
+This may be needed at customs or if you need to get medical help while you're away.

-• Check that the expiry dates of your medicines will be valid while you will be away.
+• Check the expiry dates of your medicines to make sure they'll be valid while you're away.

 • Go over your list of medicines with your doctor, nurse or pharmacist and ask on what to do if you have side effects.